Berlin-Brandenburg Academy of Sciences and Humanities: Society of Sciences (1700–52)

-Royal Academy (1752–1918)
+Royal Academy (1752–1812)

 Under Frederick the Great, an enthusiastic patron, the Academy rose to even wider significance.
 In 1752 it merged with the Nouvelle Société Littéraire to form the Royal Academy of Sciences (Königliche Akademie der Wissenschaften).
 The new Academy attracted prominent scientists and philosophers, including Immanuel Kant, who were able publish writings which would have been censored elsewhere in Europe.
 While it was an important center in the Age of Enlightenment, due to its royal patronage the Academy did not enjoy complete freedom.
 Political writings in its Proceedings throughout the 18th century argued the merits of monarchies over republics, warned against the French Revolution, and defended Prussia against accusations that it was despotic.

+Royal Prussian Academy (1812-1918)

+Around 1812 the academy was officially renamed Royal Prussian Academy of Sciences.

-In the 19th century the von Humboldt brothers reorganized the Academy along more open lines.
+The von Humboldt brothers reorganized the Academy along more open lines.
 Prominent critical thinkers such as Theodor Mommsen, Friedrich Wilhelm Joseph Schelling, Friedrich Schleiermacher were all active members for many decades.